How Transit Works in Snow and Ice

 What You Need to Know

-We’ve already mentioned that your bus will likely be running late and a little slow — and perhaps on a snow route — during snow and ice.
+We’ve already mentioned that your bus will likely be running late and a little slow — and perhaps on a detour — during snow and ice.
 If it gets too far off its normal schedule, we’ll turn off TransitTracker so estimated arrival times (which aren’t accurate when buses are traveling slower) become approximate distances.

 When you’re ready to catch the bus, keep in mind that it it can’t safely stop on a slope — so if your stop is on a hill, head to the top or bottom to board.
 And wait on the sidewalk until the bus comes to a complete stop before trying to board.
 There’s always a chance it could slide toward the curb once the brakes have locked the wheels.